 Asparagus is a luxurious perennial vegetable that thrives in the UK climate.
 While it requires patience (no harvesting for the first two years), an established asparagus bed can produce delicious spears for 20-25 years with minimal care.
+The RHS stresses leaving the crowns unharvested for the first two seasons so the permanent bed establishes properly.
+I've found the wait genuinely worth it — once a bed is up and running, it asks for almost nothing in return.
 This comprehensive guide will show you how to grow asparagus successfully from planting to harvest.

 Not sure when to plant?
 See our When to Plant Asparagus UK →